 McCracken and Wolfe suggest setting a deadline for making the prototype, because many members of the design team will want to refine the design further before making the prototype.
 This early design effort can last forever while none of the ideas have been tested.
 Decide to make prototype and make it.
 Nevertheless your team does have a deadline, so get to it.

-In their book about website design, McCracken and Wolfe suggest making a template of a browser window for making a paper prototype of the website by gluing a screen shot of the browser on to the heavy stock paper.
+In their book about website design, McCracken and Wolfe suggest making a template of a browser window for the paper prototype of the website by gluing a screen shot of the browser on to the heavy stock paper.
 You can use a paint program to block out the contents of the browser.
 This template of the browser window is used to assemble the web pages.

 McCracken and Wolfe suggest making everything that changes or disappears in a website, such as menu bars, scroll bars, drop down menus, text box, content, from stock paper.
 Then you assemble the items on the template.
 You can move them around to decide on the best arrangement.
 If you want to capture a design you can scan it or take a photo of it.